tracecapel/Multilayer-Perceptron-Language-Model/README.md

 As you can see, the model is good, but not perfect.
 It can acheive about 96% accuracy on trained data.

+**Model Limitations**
+While this model can accurately mimic training data, generally it is not the most ideal model choice for Natural Language Processing.
+This is mostly due to limited context- MLP's rely on fixed inputs, meaning they have no "memory".
+Obviously this is a big shortfall in language prediction, as only seeing a handful of words is not always sufficient.
+This is why models like RRN's, LSTM's, and transformers are preffered, because they have "memory" components.
+This is what transformer based LLM's like ChatGPT use.